bbredesen/go-vk-samples/README.md

 # go-vk-samples

-**NOTE:** This branch shared-framework-update is currently only working on Mac, is very incomplete, and only the 01_ sample has been updated to use the new framework.
+**NOTE:** This branch shared-framework-update is currently only working on Mac.
 The go.mod file is looking for a local copy of go-vk via a replace statement.
-Generate your own or fetch the [1.2.203-darwin branch](https://github.com/bbredesen/go-vk/tree/1.2.203-darwin)
+That "local" copy is currently present on this branch, but will be removed in the future.
+If needed, generate your own with vk-gen or fetch the [1.2.203-darwin branch](https://github.com/bbredesen/go-vk/tree/1.2.203-darwin) from go-vk.

 This repository contains runnable sample apps to demonstrate use of [go-vk](https://github.com/bbredesen/go-vk), a Go-language binding for the Vulkan graphics and compute API.
 Samples currently only run under Windows.